Las Vegas Sands: Recent history

 In 2015, the Las Vegas Sands Corp. and California-based co-developer California-based Majestic Realty Co. proposed a $1.2 billion 65,000-seat stadium located near The Strip for the Oakland Raiders football team.
 The proposal required $420 million from private investors and $780 million in public funding, primarily from tourism.
 Despite Las Vegas Sands withdrawing from the project, the Raiders eventually moved into the stadium after relocating from Oakland.

 The company's 2018 annual report anticipated "a significant and adverse effect" from the "proliferation of gaming venues, particularly in Southeast Asia."

 In May 2019, the company sold Sands Bethlehem to the Poarch Band of Creek Indians for $1.3 billion, and it was renamed Wind Creek Bethlehem.

 Las Vegas Sands was one of multiple bidders trying to open a commercial casino in Downstate New York.
 Las Vegas Sands had proposed building Sands New York, an integrated resort at the Nassau Coliseum site in Uniondale, New York, but withdrew their bid in April of 2025 due to the threat of New York legalizing online gambling.
 In the event that the state of Texas legalizes casinos, Las Vegas Sands hopes to build an integrated resort in Irving at the former site of Texas Stadium.
 Following backlash towards the project, Sands withdrew the casino component of the project.
 Las Vegas Sands confirmed that they are interested in developing an integrated resort in Thailand following the withdrawal of the Entertainment Complex Bill but stated that Thailand needed a clear framework if they were to legalize gambling.

 In July 2025, Las Vegas Sands broke ground on an expansion of the Marina Bay Sands in Singapore which will be completed by 2031.
 The expansion will include a separate fourth hotel tower, an arena and added convention space.

+In February 2026, Las Vegas Sands announced the appointment of Patrick Dumont as its new CEO and chairman, ahead of Robert Goldstein stepping down.